Jeroen Cornelissen

 Zhejiang University, China

-Professor Ji Jian is a professor at Department of Polymer Science and Engineering in Zhejiang University.
+Professor Ji Jian is a professor at the Department of Polymer Science and Engineering at Zhejiang University.
 He received his PhD in the chemistry and physics of polymers from Zhejiang University in 1991.
-His research focuses on interfacial phenomena for biomedical implant, tissue engineering and nanomedicine.
+His research focuses on interfacial phenomena for biomedical implants, tissue engineering and nanomedicine.

 He has published 320 publications and 36 patents.
-He received several award including the Distinguished Young Scholars Award of the National Science Foundation of China (2010), Chang Jiang Scholars by Ministry of Education (2015) and the fellow of The Royal Society of Chemistry (2016).
-Since 2017,he has been the director of Institute of Biomedical Macromolecule in Zhejiang University.
+He received several awards including the Distinguished Young Scholars Award of the National Science Foundation of China (2010), Chang Jiang Scholars by the Ministry of Education (2015) and the Fellow of The Royal Society of Chemistry (2016).
+Since 2017, he has been the director of the Institute of Biomedical Macromolecules at Zhejiang University.

 Wake Forest University, USA